Tertiary education statistics

 Main statistical findings

 Table 1 presents data on the number of students in each of four levels of tertiary education.
-Bachelor’s, Master’s and Doctoral levels of tertiary education are found in all EU Member States, while short-cycle tertiary education, which are typically practically-based and occupationally-specific to prepare students for the labour market, is not part of the education system in Bulgaria, Estonia, Greece, Lithuania, Portugal and Romania, nor in Liechtenstein or the former Yugoslav Republic of Macedonia.
-It is also quite uncommon in several others, for example in Germany.
+Bachelor’s, Master’s and Doctoral levels of tertiary education are found in all EU Member States, while short-cycle tertiary education, which is typically practically-based and occupationally-specific to prepare students for the labour market, is not part of the education system in Bulgaria, Estonia, Greece, Lithuania, Romania and Finland, nor in Liechtenstein, the former Yugoslav Republic of Macedonia or Serbia.
+It is also quite uncommon in several others, for example the Czech Republic, Germany, Croatia, Poland or Portugal.

 Participation by level

-Short-cycle tertiary courses were most common in France and Ireland where they accounted for more than one fifth of all tertiary students and were also relatively common in Malta, Latvia, Austria and Spain where they accounted for a share between 18 % and 20 %.
-In Turkey, short-cycle tertiary courses were even more common as almost one third (30.7 %) of all tertiary students were enrolled in such courses.
+Short-cycle tertiary courses were most common in France where they accounted for just over one fifth (20.4 %) of all tertiary students; they were also relatively common in Malta, Spain, Latvia and Austria where they accounted for shares between 18 % and 20 %.
+In Turkey, short-cycle tertiary courses were even more common as almost one third (33.2 %) of all tertiary students were enrolled in such courses.

-In 2013, more students were studying for Bachelor’s degrees than for any other level of tertiary education in all EU Member States.
-Indeed, France and Austria were the only Member States where fewer than 50 % of all tertiary students were studying for Bachelor’s degrees.
-By contrast, in Lithuania, more than three quarters of tertiary students were studying for Bachelor’s degrees and this share rose to more than four fifths in the Netherlands and peaked at 89.2 % in Greece, although an even higher share (93.8 %) was recorded in the former Yugoslav Republic of Macedonia.
+More students were studying for Bachelor’s degrees than for any other level of tertiary education in each of the EU Member States in 2015.
+Indeed, France, Austria and Luxembourg were the only Member States where fewer than 50 % of all tertiary students were studying for Bachelor’s degrees.
+By contrast, in Ireland (75.2 %), the Netherlands (76.8 %), Lithuania (76.9 %), more than three quarters of tertiary students were studying for Bachelor’s degrees and this share rose to almost nine tenths in Greece (88.4 %), while high shares were also recorded for Serbia (80.8 %) and the former Yugoslav Republic of Macedonia (93.4 %).

-Less than one fifth of tertiary students were studying for Master’s degrees in 2013 in Finland, the United Kingdom, Belgium, the Netherlands, Ireland and Latvia, with this share falling below one tenth in Greece, as well as in Turkey and the former Yugoslav Republic of Macedonia.
-By contrast, more than one third of tertiary students were studying for Master’s degrees in Germany, Croatia, France, Slovakia, Luxembourg and Italy.
+Less than one fifth of all tertiary students were studying for a Master’s degrees in 2015 in Latvia, Belgium, the Netherlands, Spain, the United Kingdom and Ireland (as well as Serbia), with this share falling below one tenth in Greece (as well as in Turkey and the former Yugoslav Republic of Macedonia).
+By contrast, more than one third of tertiary students were studying for Master’s degrees in the Czech Republic, Portugal, Cyprus, Croatia, France, Luxembourg, Slovakia and Italy.

 Gender distribution of participation

-In 2013, women accounted for 54.3 % of all tertiary students in the EU-28.
-The share of women among tertiary students was slightly higher among those studying for Master’s degrees (57.4 %), somewhat lower for those studying for Bachelor’s degrees (53.5 %) and following short-cycle courses (53.4 %).
-For doctoral studies, however, the majority (53.6 %) of the students were men.
+In 2015, women accounted for an estimated 54.1 % of all tertiary students in the EU-28.
+The share of women among tertiary students was slightly higher among those studying for Master’s degrees (57.1 %), somewhat lower for those studying for Bachelor’s degrees (53.2 %) and following short-cycle courses (52.1 %).
+For doctoral studies, however, the majority (52.2 %) of students were men.

-In 2013, close to three fifths of all tertiary students in Poland, Sweden, Slovakia and the Baltic Member States were women.
-Women were also in a majority among tertiary students in all of the other EU Member States except for Greece and Germany.
+In 2015, close to three fifths of all tertiary students in Slovakia, the Baltic Member States, Sweden, Poland and Slovenia were women.
+Women were also in a majority among tertiary students in all of the other EU Member States except for Greece (where they accounted for 48.7 % of tertiary students) and Germany (47.9 %).
 In Switzerland, Turkey and Liechtenstein, female tertiary students were also in a minority.

 Fields of study

-Across the EU-28, one third (32.7 %) of all students in tertiary education were studying social sciences, business or law in 2013, with more female than male students in this field of education, as shown in Figure 1.
-The second most common field of education was engineering, manufacturing and construction-related studies which accounted for 15.7 % of all tertiary education students.
-In this field, three quarters of the students were male.
-The third largest field of study was health and welfare, with 13.2 % of all tertiary education students.
-In health and welfare close to three quarters of the students were female.
+Across the EU-28, almost one third (32.2 %) of all students in tertiary education were studying social sciences, journalism, information, business, administration or law in 2015 (note the information presented again includes 2014 data for Ireland, Greece and Italy).
+There were considerably more female than male students studying social sciences, journalism, information, business, administration or law, with women accounting for 57.6 % of all students within this field of education — see Figure 1.
+The second most common field of education was engineering, manufacturing and construction-related studies which accounted for 15.8 % of all tertiary education students.
+In this field, almost three quarters (74.0 %) of all students were male.
+The third largest field of study was health and welfare, with a 13.1 % share of all tertiary education students.
+In this field, women accounted for close to three quarters (71.9 %) of the total number of tertiary students.
+Among the remaining fields of education shown in Figure 1, the highest share of female students was recorded for those studying education (where 77.8 % of all students were women), while women accounted for almost two thirds (64.6 %) of all students studying arts and humanities.
+By contrast, within natural sciences, mathematics, statistics, and information and communication technologies the share of men in the total number of tertiary students was 61.3 %.

-Approximately 4.8 million students graduated from tertiary education establishments in the EU-28 in 2013.
-The United Kingdom had the largest number of graduates, 792 thousand, followed by France (734 thousand), some way ahead of Poland (598 thousand) and Germany (496 thousand).
+Approximately 4.7 million students graduated from tertiary education establishments in the EU-28 in 2015: note this figure is an estimate based on the latest available information for each of the EU Member States, including 2014 data for Greece and Italy as well as the total number of graduates in the Netherlands (although a breakdown of information on the number of graduates in the Netherlands by programme orientation is not available).
+France (752 thousand) had the largest number of tertiary graduates in 2015, followed by the United Kingdom (740 thousand), some way ahead of Germany (545 thousand) and Poland (517 thousand).
 Note that the relatively high number of graduates in the United Kingdom and France may, at least to some degree, reflect a shorter average course length; for example, France had the highest proportion of tertiary students following short-cycle courses of any EU Member State.

-In 2013, an analysis of the number of graduates in the EU-28 by field of education (excluding Poland) shows that 34.0 % had studied social sciences, business and law.
-This share was higher than the equivalent share (32.6 %) of tertiary education students still in the process of studying within this field in 2013, suggesting that fewer students had started this type of study in recent years, or that either drop-out rates or average course lengths were higher in other fields.
-A similar situation was observed for health and welfare, which made up 14.3 % of graduates from 13.2 % of the tertiary education student population, as well as the smaller field of education studies (8.4 % of graduates compared with 8.1 % of students).
-The reverse situation was observed for the other fields of education, most notably for engineering, manufacturing and construction-related studies (14.6 % of graduates and 15.6 % of students), science, mathematics and computing (10.5 % of graduates and 11.3 % of students), and humanities and arts (11.6 % of graduates and 12.3 % of students).
+In 2015, an analysis of the number of graduates in the EU-28 by field of education (2014 data for Greece and Italy; excluding the Netherlands) shows that more than one third (33.8 %) of all tertiary students had graduated in social sciences, journalism, information, business, administration or law.
+This share was higher than the equivalent share (32.2 %) of tertiary education students still in the process of studying within this field in 2015, suggesting that fewer students had started this type of study in recent years, or that either drop-out rates or average course lengths were higher in other fields.
+A similar situation was observed for health and welfare, which made up 13.7 % of graduates from 13.1 % of the tertiary education student population, as well as the smaller field of education studies (9.3 % of graduates compared with 7.5 % of students).
+The reverse situation was observed for some of the other fields of education, most notably for engineering, manufacturing and construction-related studies (13.9 % of graduates and 15.8 % of students), natural sciences, mathematics, statistics, and information and communication technologies (10.3 % of graduates and 12.0 % of students), and arts and humanities (11.0 % of graduates and 12.3 % of students); there was no difference in the shares of graduates and shares of students studying services or in the agriculture, forestry, fisheries and veterinary fields.

-Within the EU-28 (excluding Poland), close to three fifths (57.1 %) of all graduates in 2013 were women; this share was slightly higher (59.7 %) for social sciences, business and law, reached two thirds for humanities and arts, and exceeded three quarters for health and welfare and for education (see Figure 2).
-Male graduates accounted for close to three fifths of the total number of graduates for science, mathematics and computing fields, and close to three quarters of the total for engineering, manufacturing and construction-related fields.
-In the two smaller fields — agriculture and veterinary fields, and services — the number of graduates was almost balanced between men and women.
+Within the EU-28 (2014 data for Greece and Italy), close to three fifths (57.6 %) of all graduates in 2015 were women.
+An analysis by programme orientation in the EU-28 (composed with 2014 data for Greece and Italy, but also excluding the Netherlands for which an incomplete breakdown by sex is available) reveals that this share was somewhat higher (61.0 %) for social sciences, journalism, information, business, administration and law, rose to more than two thirds for arts and humanities (67.4 %), was close to three quarters for health and welfare (74.4 %) and peaked at more than four fifths (80.5 %) for education (see Figure 2).
+Male graduates accounted for close to three fifths of the total number of graduates for natural sciences, mathematics, statistics, and information and communication technologies, and close to three quarters of the total for engineering, manufacturing and construction-related fields.
+In the two smaller fields — agriculture, forestry, fisheries and veterinary fields, and services — the number of graduates was almost balanced between men and women.

 Teaching staff and student-academic staff ratios

-There were 1.4 million people teaching in tertiary education in the EU-28 (excluding Denmark and Estonia; 2012 data for Luxembourg — see Table 4 for details) in 2013, of which 83.9 thousand provided short-cycle tertiary courses.
-More than one quarter (26.7 %) of the tertiary education teaching staff in the EU-28 were located in Germany, with just over one tenth each in Spain (10.9 %) and the United Kingdom (10.5 %).
+There were 1.4 million people teaching in tertiary education in the EU-28 in 2015 — see Table 4 — of which 93.7 thousand provided short-cycle tertiary courses in 2014.
+More than one quarter (27.4 %) of the tertiary education teaching staff in the EU-28 were located in Germany, with just over one tenth each in Spain (10.8 %) and the United Kingdom (10.3 %).

-In contrast to the teaching staff in primary and secondary education, where women were in the majority, there were more men among the tertiary education teaching staff.
-Almost three fifths (59.0 %) of the EU-28’s (excluding Denmark and Estonia; 2012 data for Luxembourg) teaching staff in tertiary education in 2013 were men, a share that passed two thirds in Greece (66.9 %) and Malta (67.6 %), but fell below parity in Finland (49.3 %), Lithuania (44.5 %) and Latvia (43.7 %).
+In contrast to the teaching staff in primary and secondary education, where women were in the majority, the majority of tertiary education teaching staff were men.
+Almost three fifths (58.3 %) of the EU-28’s teaching staff in tertiary education in 2015 were men, a share that passed two thirds in Greece (67.3 %; 2014 data) and was higher than 60 % in Malta, Italy, France, Luxembourg and Germany.
+By contrast, women accounted for a majority of the tertiary education teaching staff in Finland (51.1 %), Latvia (55.7 %) and Lithuania (56.1 %).

-Data on public expenditure tertiary education as a share of gross domestic product (GDP) are available for 26 of the EU Member States.
-This ratio ranged in 2012 from 0.7 % in Bulgaria to 2.1 % in Finland (excluding short-cycle tertiary) and 2.3 % in Denmark — see Figure 4.
-In the EU-28 (excluding Greece and Luxembourg), public expenditure on tertiary education was equivalent to 1.3 % of GDP in 2012.
+Data concerning public expenditure on tertiary education relative to gross domestic product (GDP) are available for 26 of the EU Member States — see Figure 4.
+This ratio ranged in 2014 from 0.5 % in Luxembourg and 0.7 % in Bulgaria and Romania to 2.0 % in Finland, peaking at 2.3 % in Denmark (2013 data).
+The average for the EU-28 was 1.3 %.

 Data sources and availability